CESNET/ansible-role-mariadb/README.md

 ## Role variables
 * mariadb_root_password - Password for root user
-* databases_to_create - List of databases which will be created
+* mariadb_databases_to_create - List of databases which will be created
-* databases_to_remove - List of databases which will be removed
+* mariadb_databases_to_remove - List of databases which will be removed
-* users_to_create - Structure of user's login and password
+* mariadb_users_to_create - Structure of user's login and password
     * Example of structure:
         ```
-        users_to_create:
+        mariadb_users_to_create:
           - login: user1
             password: password1
           - login: user2
             password: password2
         ```
-* users_to_remove - List of users which will be removed
+* mariadb_users_to_remove - List of users which will be removed
-* users_privileges - Structure od user's login and list of privileges
+* mariadb_users_privileges - Structure od user's login and list of privileges
     * Example of structure:
         ```
-        users_privileges:
+        mariadb_users_privileges:
           - login: user1
             privileges:
               - "dbname1.*:ALL"